iFlyTech/iSat-Seg/README.md

 # iSat-Seg

-An enhanced software solution for semantic segmentation o
+An enhanced software solution for semantic segmentation of broad area satellite imagery.
+Previously owned by avanetten, this repository is now maintained by iFlyTech.
+The solution exploits the capabilities of modern GPUs f